Oneo64/Auldworlde/Characters/Ljorn.md

 To strangers, Ljörn acts uncaring and unassertive, ignoring things that don't concern him.
 For example, if a thief stole something from someone he doesn't know, he'll ignore the commotion.

 Ljörn doesn't have a good self-esteem.
 When he receives a compliment, he tends to downplay it or mutter a thanks.
+He doesn't think he's a good teacher.

 When Ljörn gets frustrated, he quietly uses strong language under his breath, but he avoids using extreme insults or belittling.